Hypermetropia: symptoms and treatment

 • Experiencing headaches, and general eye discomfort.

-What causes Hypermetropia?
+What causes hypermetropia?

 Hypermetropia happens when your eyeball can’t focus the light onto the retina at the back of the eye properly, causing things to appear blurry.

-It’s still unclear what may cause this issue, but as mentioned above in some cares it can be hereditary.
+It’s still unclear what may cause this issue, but as mentioned above in some cases it can be hereditary.
 It can also be caused when the lenses in your eyes are getting stiffer as you get older and less able to focus.

 Is there a treatment available for hypermetropia?